Massey products in the \'etale cohomology of number fields: Massey products for number fields

 \subsection{The non-connected case}

-When $x=y$ in Theorem \ref{thm:formula2.0}, the formula for the Massey product becomes much simpler.
+Now let $p$ be an odd prime.
+When $x=y$ in Theorem \ref{thm:formula2.0}, the formula for the Massey product becomes much simpler, if we apply Proposition \ref{prop:half-cup}.
 Before we state the result we will show what the inclusions $i_x, i_y$ and the Galois elements $\sigma_x, \sigma_y$ look like in this case.
 We start with the $\ZZ/p\ZZ$-torsor $\Spec \OO_{L_x}$, and we let $\sigma_x$ be a generator for the Galois group of $\Gal(L_x/K)$.